 Gun Control Is Front And Center In Virginia Races

-Gun control has emerged as a key issue in next month's off-off-year elections in Virginia, a state that is seen as a bellwether of what could be to come in national elections in 2020.
+Gun control has emerged as a key issue in next month's off-year elections in Virginia, a state that is seen as a bellwether of what could come in national elections in 2020.

 National